 New research-oriented Masters programme

 programming in palaeobiology.
-The second pillar of this specialisation is the reconstruction of fossil environments and their local and global controls.
+The second pillar of this specialization is the reconstruction of fossil environments and their local and global controls.
 We focus on carbonate systems, which are the result of the metabolic activity of organisms and thus reflect the interplay of the biosphere and the earth-system at large.

 Our goal is to help students become internationally

 addition to compulsory courses, students can choose supplementary activities, including language classes or additional field excursions.
-The last semester is dedicated to the Masters thesis.
+The last semester is dedicated to the Master thesis.
 Supplementary courses (SC) include field trips, language courses, and transferable skills.